 Are you interested in knowing how commuting behaviors have changed over time in our region?
-The Federal Highway Administration created profile sheets using 2010-2012 ACS, Census 2010, 2007-2009 ACS, and Census 2000 data to compare results on commuting (journey to work).
-The profiles below look at significant changes in selected characteristics such as, Population, Households, Poverty, Mode to Work and Mean Travel Time.
+The Federal Highway Administration created profile sheets using the 2010 to 2012 American Community Survey (ACS), Census 2010, 2007 to 2009 ACS, and Census 2000 data to compare results on commuting (journey to work).
+The following profiles look at significant changes in selected characteristics such as, Population, Households, Poverty, Mode to Work and Mean Travel Time.
 These profiles were created to provide transportation planners a handy way to view trends by including multiple time points.

 Place of Residence profiles contain information regarding vehicles available, household statistics, and mode of transportation by the commuter's origins (place of residence).

 Place of Work

 Place of Work profiles contain information regarding mode of transportation, travel time, and time of arrival to work by the commuter's destination (place of work).

 |Counties||Table (PDF)||Table (PDF)|

 These profiles include data from both the 2005 to 2007 American Community Survey (ACS) and the Census 2000.
 The Profiles are designed to give transportation planners a handy way to examine trends by including two time points.
 However, because the survey methods are different, users need to understand how the ACS differs from the decennial census long form in 2000.